 In 2008, the Norwegian-Estonian Chamber of Commerce was created in Tallinn, since 2016 3 representatives of Enterprise Estonia work in Oslo.

 Norway is one of Estonia's most important export partners and our balance of trade is strongly positive.
-As of 2016, Norway positioned 11-12th among Estonia’s biggest trading partners (2,3 % of all trade).
+As of 2017, Norway positioned 11-12th among Estonia’s biggest trading partners (2,2% of total).

-- Manufactured goods (wooden houses; lamps and lighting fixtures, furniture, etc) – 32.2%
+- Miscellaneous manufactured articles (wooden houses; lamps and lighting fixtures, furniture, etc) – 30%

 All economic figures originate from the Statistical Office of Estonia